fastp Tutorial: Fast FASTQ Preprocessing & Quality Control

 Installing fastp

-If the following is displayed, the installation was successful.
+If you see output similar to the following, the installation was successful.

-Performing Preprocessing
+Running Preprocessing

 RNA-Seq Data Analysis Software